OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/bulk-service/ad-group.md

 **Delete:** Read-only

 ## <a name="maximumbid"></a>Maximum Bid
-The flat amount of your cooperative bid.
+The flat amount of your Sponsored Products bid.

 > [!NOTE]
-> This setting is only applicable for ad groups in Microsoft Shopping Campaigns that are setup for Cooperative bidding.
-Not everyone is enabled for Cooperative bidding yet.
-If you don't, don't worry.
-It's coming soon.
+> This setting is only applicable for ad groups in Microsoft Shopping Campaigns that are setup for Sponsored Products.
+Sponsored Products are only available in the United States and are currently under open beta.

 **Add:** Required if the [Bid Option](#bidoption) is set to BidBoost, and otherwise you may not set this field.
 **Update:** Optional if the [Bid Option](#bidoption) is set to BidBoost, and otherwise you may not set this field.